In this article

 Creating an effective expense reimbursement policy requires a thorough understanding of your company’s needs as well as the employment and tax laws in your jurisdiction.

 Certain states, and even some municipalities, require employee reimbursements by law.
-If you’re based in one of these jurisdictions, or if you have remote employees working in them, you need to be aware of your legal obligations and tailor your expense reimbursement policy to meet them.
+As you get started, you should always be aware of any legal obligations you have based on your location, or locations where you have remote employees working so you can tailor your expense reimbursement policy to meet them.

-With that knowledge in hand, here's a step-by-step guide to get started on your expense reimbursement policy.
+With that in mind, here are some best practices to get you started on your expense reimbursement policy.

-2. Outline what qualifies as a reimbursable expense (with examples)
+1. Outline what qualifies as a reimbursable expense (with example)

 One of the most important purposes of your expense reimbursement policy is to control spending.
-To that end, your policy should clearly define what qualifies as a business expense, what expenses will and won’t be reimbursed, and the maximum amount you’ll reimburse by expense type.
+That means your policy should clearly define what qualifies as a business expense, what expenses will and won’t be reimbursed, and the maximum amount you’ll reimburse by expense type.

-During the trip, she also has meals at local restaurants and uses a taxi for transportation, saving all the receipts.
+During the trip, she also eats meals at local restaurants and takes taxis for transportation.
 Upon return, she submits an expense report with all the itemized receipts attached, as per the policy guidelines.

 The report is then reviewed by her manager, who finds she spent $95 for meal expenses on her first day of travel, $20 more than the maximum allowable per diem.
 Sarah’s manager returns the report and asks her to amend it to reflect the policy’s travel meal guidelines.
 She resubmits and her manager approves it, after which she receives reimbursement for the approved amounts.

-This example scenario can help employees understand the process of incurring, documenting, and getting reimbursement for business-related expenses, demonstrating a practical application of the policy in a real-world setting.
+An example scenario like this can help employees understand the process of incurring, documenting, and getting reimbursement for business-related expenses, demonstrating a practical application of the policy in a real-world setting.

-This is where you establish your expense reporting process, including your documentation requirements for reimbursable expenses, the timeline for submitting expense reports, and expectations for when and how employees will be reimbursed.
+This is where you establish your expense reporting process, including requirements for proper documentation of reimbursable expenses, the timeline for submitting expense reports, and expectations for when and how employees will be reimbursed.

 If you have a modern expense management automation platform, the reporting process is usually quick and painless.
 A manual process typically requires more work for everyone involved.
 In either case, the reporting process will be similar:

-2. The employee prepares an expense report, with all required documentation attached
+2. Employee prepares an expense report, with all required documentation attached

 It’s especially important that your expense reimbursement policy is clear about the need for documentation and receipts, particularly if you plan to write off deductible expenses on your taxes.
 The IRS requires companies to retain receipts for business expenses for at least seven years should your company ever be audited.
 Be sure to define what you’ll accept as proof of purchase, including physical receipts, e-receipts, or digital photos or scans.